Mr. Chairman of the Board

 What an impressive agenda!
 It represents precisely the sort of outreach from Western intellectual centres which I believe is essential for global progress.
 And it coincides with a period in which the developing world itself is recognizing, as never before, the centrality of education to its future - and the leading role of North American universities in that process.

 Let me mention one more critical element in this picture.
-The international impact of this University’s work is reinforced by the high regard in which
+The international impact of this University’s work is reinforced by the high regard in which Canada itself is held as a valued development partner.
+Canada comes to that challenge with impressive credentials; no history as a colonial power, a successful pluralist society, high standards of living, and a readiness to welcome a global leadership role.

 In today’s community of nations, a country’s standing is no longer recognized simply by what it can achieve for itself, but just as much by what it can do for others.
-In this context,
+In this context, Canada has become a world “power” in the best sense of that word.

 As young people with a Canadian education, you will be warmly welcomed by the global community if you should choose to spend some time in international activity, making the world your workplace.
 The path has been well prepared by eminent Canadians who have gone before you.